logicbomb-1/M.E.F/README.md

 # Misconfigured Endpoint Finder (M.E.F)

-This is M.E.F, a python project to detect exposed misconfigured enpoint in the given list of domains along with performing port scanning of critical ports.
-It scans the domains to get thier subdomains using subfinder and perform port scanning and find misconfigured enpoint in the subdomains of domains list.
+This is M.E.F, a python project to detect exposed misconfigured enpoint in the given list of domains along with performing port scanning against critical ports.
+It scans the domains to get their subdomains using subfinder and port scans them and find misconfigured enpoints in all of the subdomains of the given domains list.

 ## Getting Started